Derek Carr Is the Kobe Bryant of the NFL

 Fully expect to see Carr go airborne again when a first down or touchdown is in sight.
 Nobody senses hesitancy in his game.
 The future pastor has been at work all summer, Downing assures, "investing" in teammates.
 He's always in the ear of Lynch, of tight end Jared Cook, teaching the nuances of this offense.

-Carr has the keys to the offense this season.
+Carr has the keys this season.
 Downing will let him change more plays before the snap.

 Here's one thing Downing will never do: debate the best basketball player of all time with his QB.
 To Carr, it's no contest.